-$\frac{1}{1}$ Includes the value of shares beneficially owned by each Trustee in a Fund.
+Includes the value of shares beneficially owned by each Trustee in a Fund.

-As of December 6, 2024, the then-serving Trustees and Officers of the Trust as a group owned less than 1% of the outstanding shares of beneficial interest of each Fund.
+As of December 6, 2024, the then-serving Trustees and Officers of the Trust as a group owned less than 1% of the outstanding shares of beneficial interest of the Funds.